Frequently Asked Questions

 What are the main goals of the corral.

 The horseback rides generate extra income for everyone at the corral, but they have to take place around the time it takes to care for all the other rescues.
 On St. John afternoons are cooler, so I’m offering two hour rides beginning July 5, 2021.
 I can accomodate 5 adults and one pony sized child rider.
 Weight limit is 240#.
 Closed toed shoes and long pants will be required to aid in the protection from the saddle and brush.
-No electronic devices will be allowed.
+No electronic devices will be allowed as we may get into the water.
 Two pictures are included of each participant taken by the guide.

 I hope to provide you with a memorable experience while on the trail, but also while interacting with the animals who call the Carolina Corral home.
 Particularly the island donkeys, goats and horses who were either born on the islands or imported from the states.
 Some of the donkeys were born at the corral after their mothers came in as rescues.